webzcom/runvbsasadmin/README.md

 Save the files to your Windows computer.

-Select the vbs and cmd file > Right Click > Select Properties
+If you don't do this next step, you'll probably get a Windows sercrity warning about the files you've downloaded when you try to execute them.

-If you don't do this next step, you'll probably get a Windows sercrity warning about the files you've downloaded.
+Select the vbs and cmd files > Right Click > Select Properties

 This is normal for any files you download.